UPHL-BioNGS/Cecret/README.md

 ## What if I am using an amplicon based library that is not SARS-CoV-2?

-In your config file, change the following relevant parameters:
+In a config file, change the following relevant parameters:
 ```
 params.reference_genome
 params.primer_bed